Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 * [Text Embeddings](#text-embeddings-example)
 <!-- * [Image Embeddings](#image-embeddings-example) -->

-The examples create a synchronous client as mentioned in [Create and authenticate clients](#create-and-authenticate-clients).
+The examples create a synchronous client as mentioned in [Create and authenticate a client directly, using key](#create-and-authenticate-a-client-directly-using-key).
 Only mandatory input settings are shown for simplicity.

 See the [Samples](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/ai/azure-ai-inference/samples) folder for full working samples for synchronous and asynchronous clients.